 The IMAT is over, you hand in your paper and go home.
 You put the books back on their shelves and take a well-deserved break for a couple of days.
 At that point you start stressing out because the test results are going to come out soon!
 So you try to figure out what’s happening.

 Here’s what you should look forward to.

-The preliminary IMAT 2021 results will be published just a few days after the end of the test; This will likely happen at the end of September 2021, as it also happened last year.
+The preliminary IMAT 2023 results will be published just days after the end of the test, normally in the last week of September.
 But what does “preliminary” mean?

 It means that your days looking at the calendar are not over.
 Preliminary means that at the end of September you’ll only get the test score you have obtained as an individual, making no mention of which IMAT ranking position you have, nor of whether you have been admitted to an Italian medical school or not.
 These results are anonymous, which means you can see what scores IMAT takers obtained but not the names of the candidates.